Secrets

 Encryption Strategy

 Each workspace generates an Ed25519 Public Key Pair specific to it.
-The private side of the key is encrypted with the cluster key, which ensures that is encrypted at rest (even if the database is compromised and dumped in plain text).
+The private side of the key is encrypted with the cluster key, which ensures that it is encrypted at rest (even if the database is compromised and dumped in plain text).
 It cannot be retrieved without the corresponding cluster key.
 This is the workspace key.

 When a secret is put into System Initiative, it is first encrypted with the public workspace key for the workspace it is destined for.
-This ensures that your secret is also encrypted at rest, and cannot be retrieved without the corresponding cluster key and workspace key.
+This ensures that your secret is also encrypted at rest and cannot be retrieved without the corresponding cluster key and workspace key.

 When one of your secrets is needed, we decrypt it and inject it into the micro-vm assigned to your function.